miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 -   _Farsight_: Bend light between your hands, allowing you to see things from a great distance.

 > Spells

+-   _Hypnotic Pattern (Spirit of Light Amplified)_: Create a kaleidoscope of colors and lights that baffle the senses of enemies.
+Those struck must either take a box of Mental damage or be stunned.

 -   _Searing Light (Spirit of Light + Fire)_: Create a concentrated beam of light that sets anything it touches ablaze.
 Does two boxes of Physical damage in a line.